Double-crested cormorant

 The double-crested cormorant (Nannopterum auritum) is a member of the cormorant family of water birds.
-It is found near rivers and lakes, and in coastal areas, and is widely distributed across North America, from the Aleutian Islands in Alaska down to Florida and Mexico.
-Measuring 70–90 cm in length, it is entirely black except for a bare patch of orange-yellow facial skin and some extra plumage that it exhibits in the breeding season, when it grows a double crest in which black feathers are mingled with white.
+It is found near rivers and lakes and in coastal areas and is widely distributed across North America, from the Aleutian Islands in Alaska down to Florida and Mexico.
+Measuring 70–90 cm in length, it is entirely black except for a bare patch of orange-yellow facial skin and some extra plumage that it exhibits in the breeding season when it grows a double crest in which black feathers are mingled with white.
 Five subspecies are recognized.
 It mainly eats fish and hunts by swimming and diving.
-Its feathers, like those of all cormorants, are not waterproof and it must spend time drying them out after spending time in the water.
+Its feathers, like all cormorants, are not waterproof, and it must dry them out after spending time in the water.
 Once threatened by the use of DDT, the numbers of this bird have increased markedly in recent years.

 Taxonomy

 The double-crested cormorant was described by René Primevère Lesson in 1831.
 It was formerly classified in the genus Phalacrocorax, but a 2014 study supported reclassifying it and several other American cormorant species into the genus Nannopterum.
 The IOC followed this classification in 2021.

 Its scientific genus name is derived from the Greek words νᾶνος : nános, "small" and πτερόν : pterón, "wing".
 This genus name was originally coined for the flightless cormorant (N. harrisi), which does have very small wings; although the double-crested cormorant has normal-sized wings, it (along with the neotropic cormorant, N. brasilianum) was still reclassified into the genus Nannopterum when the relationship between it and the flightless cormorant became apparent.
 The species name is from the Latin auritus, "eared", referring to its nuptial crests.
 Its common name refers to the same nuptial crests.